fenhl/ootrstats/README.md

 * `-n`, `--num-seeds`: Specifies the sample size, i.e. how many seeds to roll.
 Any existing seeds will be reused.
 Defaults to 16384.
 * `-p`, `--preset`: The name of the settings preset to use.
 Defaults to the Default/Beginner preset.
 Cannot be combined with `--rsl`.
 * `-u`, `--github-user`: Specifies the GitHub user or organization name from which to clone the randomizer (or the random settings script if combined with `--rsl`).
 Defaults to `OoTRandomizer` (or `matthewkirby` if combined with `--rsl`).
+* `--json-settings`: Specifies a JSON object of settings on the command line that will override the given preset or settings string.
+Cannot be combined with `--rsl`.
 * `--patch`: Generate `.zpf`/`.zpfz` patch files and include them in the [`statsDir`](#configuration).
 Cannot be combined with `--rsl` or with the `bench` subcommand.
 * `--retry-failures`: If the randomizer errors, retry instead of recording as a failure.
 Care should be taken when using this command for statistics since it may skew results, but it can be useful when generating seeds for other purposes.
 * `--rev`: Specifies the git revision of the randomizer (or of the random settings script if combined with `--rsl`) to clone.
 Must be given as an unabbreviated git commit hash.
 Cannot be combined with `--branch`.